rdov/rdov.github.io/Our_Dove_crowdfund.md

 $200,000 - Allow custom support and sponsorship agreements to be submitted

-$250,000 - CRM (TBD partially by supporter votes) integration
+$250,000 - Front-line Support outsourcing for projects

-$300,000 - Support (TBD partially by supporter votes) integration
+$300,000 - Hosting and DevOps oursourcing for projects

 $400,000 - Explore ways to support other types of agreements and sponsorships such as for artistic collaboration, hardware or general microfinance.